 A live tweeting component that brings fans together to chat about the programming that they’re watching would be awesome.
 Imagine being able to pull all of your Twitter buddies’ live tweets of the Shula Bowl or 100 Miles of Hate directly onto your live stream while you watch the game unfold.
 It’s an interesting possibility that more closely mirrors how people are ingesting media in 2017.

 STADIUM’s deal with C-USA has now opened a door that the Sun Belt and Mountain West should look into.
-Unlike the AAC and MAC, the other three G5 conferences have struggled with exposure.
+The other three G5 conferences have struggled with exposure, unlike the AAC and MAC.
 With C-USA now on Twitter, we could potentially see other conferences broadcasting games on our timelines very soon.